hubtype/botonic/packages/botonic-cli/README.md

   $ botonic deploy [BOT_NAME]

 OPTIONS
-  -f, --force        Force deploy despite of no changes.
+  -c, --command=command  Command to execute from the package "scripts" object -f, --force            Force deploy despite of no changes.
 Disabled by default --botName=botName

 EXAMPLE